nico4mcs/doc/doc/ElectricUnits.md

 ![](./media/Stair03.svg)

-If we take two cubes, we have a potential of 6J or 30J per kg.
-We can compare this voltage, which is Joule per Coulomb:
+If we take two cubes, we have a potential of 6J or 30J per kg:

 ![](./media/Stair04.svg)

+Using that in electricity, we can substitute kg with C. That gives us the following formula: $U=\frac{U_E}{Q}$ or with Units: $\text{V}=\frac{\text{J}}{\text{C}}$

 Another example would be a dam.
 The potential energy is the difference of all the water, the potential is the potential energy of 1kg.

-Using that in electricity, we can substitute kg with C. That gives us the following formula: $U=\frac{U_E}{Q}$ or with Units: $\text{V}=\frac{\text{J}}{\text{C}}$

 ### Resistance - R